 For your convenience, by clicking on the post preview you’ll be redirected to your post on Instagram (for example, if you need to check this post’s comments specifically).

-Note that you can analyze all your stories in a similar way, too.
+Note that you can analyze all your Instagram Stories in a similar way, too.

-To get a broader understanding of your posts’ performance, consider heading to the following sections in Sotrender:
+To get an even broader understanding of your posts’ performance, consider heading to the following sections in Sotrender:

 Do you know how, in general, your target audience interacts with your content?